Priority housing: child protection caseworker factsheet

 Priority access to social housing and evidence requirements

 Once an applicant is accepted as eligible for social housing, they are placed on the NSW Housing Register.
-FACS maintains the Register (wait list) for public and community housing.
+DCJ maintains the Register (wait list) for public and community housing.

 This wait list is segmented into ‘priority’ and ‘general’ categories, which determines the order of housing allocation.
 The ‘general’ category is for anyone who is eligible for social housing, while the ‘priority’ category applies to people who are eligible for social housing, in urgent need of housing and are unable to address their housing needs in the private rental market due to their complex life circumstances.